Downside School: Cricket ground

 Image of the cricket pavilion in 2010.

 The first recorded match on the school's cricket ground was in 1898, when the school played Lansdown.
-In 1930, the school hosted the Australian cricket team in their preparation for The Ashes, with the notable exception of Don Bradman.
+In 1930, the school hosted the Australian cricket team in its preparation for the Ashes, with the notable exception of Don Bradman.
 In 1934, the ground hosted a single first-class match between Somerset and Glamorgan.

 Air crashes

 On Saturday 15 May 1943, during a cricket match between the school and an army team, two Hawker Hurricane fighter aircraft appeared over the playing fields at around 3 pm.
-They proceeded to circle the fields, performing manoeuvres as they did so, an eyewitness describing them "diving over the field and banking steeply".
+They circled the fields, performing manoeuvres as they did so; an eyewitness describing them "diving over the field and banking steeply".
 In what would be the final pass, at around 3:20 pm, both aircraft flew across the cricket ground at an extremely low altitude and climbed rapidly to clear the tall fir trees bordering the field.
 The second aircraft appeared to clip the trees with its tail and nose-dived straight into the ground, crashing and bouncing, the burning debris finally coming to rest among the schoolboys watching the cricket match from an embankment.
 The pilot and nine people on the ground were killed, with 15 others injured, ten of them seriously.

-In September 2013, a single-person aircraft crashed in the school grounds, causing the death of the pilot.
+In September 2013, a Socata TB-10 light aircraft crashed in the school grounds, causing the death of its pilot, the sole occupant.
+Witnesses reported that it sounded as if the plane was doing aerobatics before it crashed.

+Filming location

+In 2000, principal photography for the psychological thriller The Hole, directed by Nick Hamm and based on the 1993 novel After the Hole by Guy Burt, took place at the school.

+More recently, the school was used as the location for the TV series Gone, starring Eve Myles and David Morrissey.
+Filming took place over the Easter 2025 school holiday, and some pupils appeared as extras.

-List of headmasters (incomplete)
+List of modern headmasters

-Before 1894, the prior also served as head of the school however after 1894, the postion was created and named 'Rector' but was this was altered in 1900 to became known as 'Headmaster'.
+Before 1894, the prior also served as head of the school however after 1894, the position was created and named 'Rector' but was this was altered in 1900 to became known as 'Headmaster'.